debugged-tech-services/DebuggedPilot/README.md

 - 2011+ Dodge Charger
 - 2015+ Dodge Challenger

-> **Note:** The model years listed above are not accurate - I will update after I am certain.
+> **Note:** The model years listed above are not accurate - They will be updated after tesing has finished.

 Support is planned for the CUSW archiecture which would expand support the Jeep Cherokee (non-Grand).